rawkintrevo/book-club/README.md

 ### Books
 - Display all books 'organized' some how
-- v2 - sort by new / most popular / search
+- v2 - sort by new / most views / most popular / search
 - List books, button to check out - button will add book_id in firebase

 ### Articles
 - Display all articles 'organized' some how
-- v2 - sort by new / most popular / search
+- v2 - sort by new / most views / most popular / search